UltVar/ETHFrontEnd/README.md

 10. You can now do transactions!

 For Gitpod users:
 Before connecting your account in Metamask, set up a network using the Ports tab within the window that houses the Terminal.
 Pick the 8545 link and copy it.
 That will be used for the network link.
-This link changes everytime you refresh the project so copy the link everytime.
+This link changes everytime you make a new workspace so copy the link everytime before connecting.

 # Source Code
 Assessment.sol: